 Older web browsers

-From graceful degradation to progressive enhancement to responsive designs
+From graceful degradation to

 Certain web sites may be mandated or find it cost-effective (due to ROI) to support very old web browsers that have not adopted modern standards.
 Site owners should be aware there are real and reasonable costs associated with making a web site perform for very outdated browsers.
 In order to render today’s web content correctly, older browsers are more likely to need workarounds or even reversion to an older, verbose coding style in order to achieve an equivalent look and feel.
 This may add to initial development costs, increase maintenance time and contribute other side effects that should be evaluated when making the business decision whether to support older browsers.